-Keeping up with VAT compliance obligations has become more difficult as Poland continues to take steps to reduce its VAT Gap and modernize the system.
+Keeping up with VAT compliance obligations has become more difficult as Poland continues to take steps to reduce its VAT gap and modernise the system.

-Our experts continually monitor, interpret and codify changes into our software solutions, keeping you up-to-date and reducing the compliance burden on your tax and IT teams.
+Our experts continually monitor, interpret and codify complex legal and technical changes into our software solutions, keeping you up-to-date and reducing the compliance burden on your tax and IT teams.

-Learn how Sovos’ solution for JPK_V7M/K and other VAT compliance challenges can help companies stay compliant in Poland and around the world.
+Learn how Sovos’ solution for JPK_V7M/K, CTC reforms and other VAT compliance changes can help companies stay compliant in Poland and around the world.